IDMNYU/IdeationPrototyping_A_SP23_LadyK/Future_weeklyBrief.md

 4. Brainstorm, Ideate and Sketch for your Artifact

+5. Write a reflection of where you are at.
+What are the new developments?
+What are you struggling with?
+Tell us!

 ### Semester Week 10 | Week 5: Future Project - Research, Brainstorming

 1. Post the outcomes of the class exercises (Future Business, Person in your future, Emotions, Artifacts Game).
 Write a short reflection on the developments and impact towards your project.